The Ultimate Guide To Budget Holidays In Maldives

 Snorkeling.
-Or swimming with a mask, a tube, and flippers.
+Or swimming with a mask, snork, and fins.
 This excursion usually lasts 2-3 hours and includes visiting 3-4 different points.
 The cost is $25-45 per person.
 It is available on every island.

 Picnic island trip.
 It includes visiting the neighboring uninhabited island with/without lunch (barbecue).
 They usually take rice, salads, and drinks when going on such a trip.
 Fish is cooked right there.
 The trip can last half a day or the whole day.
 And there can also be other tourists on the island.
 The cost depends on how far the island is located, on average it is $20-40 per person.
 When on uninhabited islands, you are free to wear bikinis.

 Manta trip.
 Or snorkeling with manta rays.
-A unique opportunity to swim with devilfish.
+A unique opportunity to swim with these devils.
 To get the most out of the trip, follow these simple rules: